Early Voting Changes In North Carolina Spark Bipartisan Controversy

 In a state where voting rights have become such a political hot potato, election officials say they are used to adapting on short notice.

-"Due to court cases, legislation all of that kind of thing factors in," said Becky Galliher, the elections director in Iredell County.
+"Due to court cases, legislation, all of that kind of thing factors in," said Becky Galliher, the elections director in Iredell County.
 "It just seems like we always have something each election that takes us in a different direction."